alienflip/zku.one-Course/week_6/README.md

 ```

-b.
+1.b.
 Why HarmonyLightClient has bytes32 mmrRoot field and EthereumLightClient does not?
 (You will need to think of blockchain architecture to answer this)

 ```